Night Monster (1942), starring Ralph Morgan, Bela Lugosi, Lionel Atwill

 - Bela Lugosi (The Devil Bat) as Rolf.
 Ingston’s butler, who runs the household with a firm hand.

 - Janet Shaw as Millie the maid.
-She’s the first person to leave the household, be molested by Lawrie, and mysteriously disappear.
+She’s the first person to leave the household.
+Lawrie molests her, and she mysteriously disappears.
 Hmm …

 Editorial review of Night Monster courtesy of Amazon.com